Jiraporn-C/lmwn_ae_exam/README.md

 ## 📁 Output File

-All models and reports are written into:
+All models and reports are written into: ae_exam_db.duckdb
+---
 ##📦 Note for Submission

 Due to file size limitations in the submission form (max 50MB),